History of encyclopedias: Encyclopédie and Diderot’s perfect encyclopaedia

+Later printed encyclopedias

 The Encyclopédie in turn inspired the venerable Encyclopædia Britannica, which had a modest beginning in Scotland: the first edition, issued between 1768 and 1771, had just three hastily completed volumes – A–B, C–L, and M–Z – with a total of 2,391 pages.
 By 1797, when the third edition was completed, it had been expanded to 18 volumes addressing a full range of topics, with articles contributed by a range of authorities on their subjects.

 The German-language Conversations-Lexikon was published at Leipzig from 1796 to 1808, in 6 volumes.
 Paralleling other 18th century encyclopedias, its scope was expanded beyond that of earlier publications, in an effort at comprehensiveness.
 It was, however, intended not for scholarly use but to provide results of research and discovery in a simple and popular form without extensive detail.
 This format, a contrast to the Encyclopædia Britannica, was widely imitated by later 19th century encyclopedias in Britain, the United States, France, Spain, Italy and other countries.
 Of the influential late-18th century and early-19th century encyclopedias, the Conversations-Lexikon is perhaps most similar in form to today's encyclopedias.